Commanvil/charon77.github.io/posts/git.md

 compile it, and run it, and you're set.
 But what if you are working in a team?
 How do you share what you're typing with others?
 Do you send your code by email?
 Cloud storage?
-What if there's a mistake that happens later on in the project's lifespan, can we figure out what introduces the bug, and even who to _blame_?
+What if there's a mistake that happens later on in the project's lifespan, can we figure out what introduces the bug, or even who to _blame_?

-As your project scales, things are getting more difficult.
+As your project scales, things get more difficult.
 You now start working in a team of five people, per se.
 Each of them work on different parts of the project.
-For instance, one person could person on one particular feature of an app, corresponding to several files, while the others could be working on different files.
+For instance, one person could work on one particular feature of an app, corresponding to several files, while the others could be working on different files.
 Sometimes, several people could be editing different or even same part of a single file, like the main page of a mobile app, or the css of a website.